litebulb/ProjectEdison/documents/GettingStarted.md

 **Introduction**:

 Microsoft Azure Active Directory (Azure AD) is a cloud service that provides administrators with the ability to manage end user identities and access privileges.
-The service gives administrators the freedom to choose which information will stay in the cloud, who can manage or use the information, what services or applications can access the information and which end users can have access.
+The service gives administrators the freedom to choose which information stays in the cloud, who can manage or use the information, what services or applications can access the information and which end users can have access.

 **Implementation**:

 Azure Active directory is used to authenticate users to login to Admin Portal.
-Azure active Directory enables secure authentications to Admin Portal.
+Azure active Directory enables secure authentications to the Admin Portal.

 #### 2.5.4 Azure Automation